Pennsylvania Route 611: History

 In the 1950s and 1960s, plans were made for a freeway along the US 611 corridor between Philadelphia and Easton.
 The proposal called for extending the freeway section of PA 63 (Woodhaven Road) from Northeast Philadelphia northwest to an interchange with the Pennsylvania Turnpike (I-276) in Southampton.
 From here, the freeway would become the Cross County Expressway and parallel US 611, utilizing the present-day Doylestown Bypass and continuing north to the south end of the PA 33 freeway near Easton.
 Most of this proposed freeway was not built.

 In 1970, the state awarded contracts to build a bypass for US 611 around Doylestown.
 The freeway bypass for PA 611 around Doylestown opened in 1976, removing the route from its former alignment that ran through Doylestown on Main Street.
 By 1989, PA 611 was upgraded to a divided highway between the Pennsylvania Turnpike (I-276) interchange in Willow Grove and PA 463 in Horsham.

+In September 2021, the remnants of Hurricane Ida damaged an arch culvert along PA 611 in Williams Township, resulting in the closure of this portion of road.
+The road reopened to traffic on March 4, 2022, after repairs were made.
 In April 2022, heavy rains washed out a slope and retaining wall along a portion of PA 611 in the Delaware Water Gap National Recreation Area, resulting in the route being closed indefinitely between Portland and Delaware Water Gap until repairs could be completed.
 This section of road reopened to traffic in May 2022.
+On December 6, 2022, heavy rains caused a rockslide along PA 611 between Portland and Delaware Water Gap, resulting in the closure of this stretch of road indefinitely.
+The closure of this stretch of PA 611 impacted businesses in Delaware Water Gap, with some forced to close.
+The Pennsylvania Department of Transportation (PennDOT) plans to repair the road by removing loose rock from the side of Mount Minsi, after which a single lane would be reopened and long-term stabilization of the slope will begin.
+After the stabilization of the slope, the road will fully be reopened to traffic.
+Repairs were delayed until the National Park Service granted PennDOT a permit to remove rock.
+Construction to repair this section of road began on August 14, 2024.
+A single lane controlled by traffic signals reopened on November 5, 2024.